Bayesian Multi-line Intensity Mapping

-We are grateful to Asantha Cooray, Richard Feder, Adam Lidz, Jordan Mirocha, and Mike Zemcov for constructive discussions and comments on a draft manuscript, as well as, Ari Cukierman, Brandon Hensley, the SPHEREx science team, and the participants in the workshop “Present and Future of Line Intensity mapping” held in the Max Planck Institute for Astrophysics, Munich for helpful discussions regarding this work.
+We would like to thank the anonymous referee for valuable comments that improved the manuscript.
+We are grateful to Asantha Cooray, Richard Feder, Adam Lidz, Jordan Mirocha, and Mike Zemcov for constructive discussions and comments on a draft manuscript, as well as Ari Cukierman, Brandon Hensley, the SPHEREx science team, and the participants in the workshop “Present and Future of Line Intensity Mapping” held at the Max Planck Institute for Astrophysics, Munich, for helpful discussions regarding this work.
 Y.-T.C. acknowledges the Balzan Cosmological Studies Travel Grant and the hospitality of Institut d'Astrophysique de Paris, where part of this work was conducted.
 K.W. acknowledges the support of the JPL SURF program.
 Y.-T.C. acknowledges support by NASA ROSES grant 18-2ADAP18-0192.
 B.D.W. acknowledges support by the ANR BIG4 project, grant ANR-16-CE23-0002 of the French Agence Nationale de la Recherche; the INFINITY NEXT project grant under the DIM ORIGINES Equipements 2023 program of the \^{I}le-de-France region; and the Simons Collaboration on ``Learning the Universe.''
 The Flatiron Institute is supported by the Simons Foundation.
 T.-C.C. acknowledges support by NASA ROSES grant 21-ADAP21-0122.
 Part of this work was done at Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
 We acknowledge support from the SPHEREx project under a contract from the NASA/GODDARD Space Flight Center to the California Institute of Technology.

 \software{ astropy \citep{2013A&A...558A..33A,2018AJ....156..123A}, COLOSSUS \citep{2018ApJS..239...35D}, ChainConsumer \citep{Hinton2016} }